basic-1/basic-1c/b1c/docs/reference.md

 `PUT [#<device_name>,] <exp1>[, <exp2>, ... <expN>]` - syntax for scalar values.
 `PUT [#<device_name>,] <arr_var_name1>(<lbound1> TO <ubound1>)[, <arr_var_name2>(<lbound2> TO <ubound2>, ... <arr_var_nameN>(<lboundN> TO <uboundN>]` - syntax for subscripted variables (arrays).

 The statement calculates specified expressions and writes their values to `<device_name>` device one by one.
-If the device name is not specified the current output device is used.
+If the device name is not specified the default output device is used.
 The device must support binary output mode.
 Valid data types for the results of an expressions are: `BYTE`, `INT`, `WORD`, `LONG` or `STRING`.
 A special form of `PUT` statement allows transmitting sequence of bytes stored in `BYTE` array: to use it specify one-dimensional `BYTE` array name with lower and upper bounds separated with `TO` keyword and enclosed in parentheses.

 **Examples:**
-`PUT A` 'writes value of numeric `A` variable to the current output device
+`PUT A` 'writes value of numeric `A` variable to the default output device
 `PUT #SPI, DAT(I)` 'writes value of `DAT(I)` element of subscripted variable to `SPI` device
 `PUT #SPI, "hello"` 'writes five characters of the specified string to `SPI` device (string length or any kind of terminating character is not written)
 `PUT #SPI, CBYTE(LEN(S$)), S$` 'writes `S$` string length (one byte) followed by the string data